nvpro-samples/nvpro_core/nvvk/README.md

 `m_contextInfo` prior running AppWindowProfiler::run,
 which triggers instance, device, window, swapchain creation etc.

-The class comes with a **nvvk::ProfilerVK** instance that references the AppWindowProfiler::m_profiler's data.
+The class comes with a nvvk::ProfilerVK instance that references the AppWindowProfiler::m_profiler's data.

+_____

-## buffersuballocator_vk.hpp
+# buffersuballocator_vk.hpp

+<a name="buffersuballocator_vkhpp"></a>
-### class **nvvk::BufferSubAllocator**
+## class nvvk::BufferSubAllocator

-This class provides buffer sub allocation using larger buffer blocks.
+nvvk::BufferSubAllocator provides buffer sub allocation using larger buffer blocks.
-The blocks are one `VkBuffer` each and are allocated via the provided [nvvk::MemAllocator](#class-nvvkmemallocator).
+The blocks are one VkBuffer each and are allocated via the provided [nvvk::MemAllocator](#class-nvvkmemallocator).

 The requested buffer space is sub-allocated and recycled in blocks internally.
-This way we avoid creating lots of small `VkBuffers` and can avoid calling the Vulkan API at all, when there are blocks with sufficient empty space.
+This way we avoid creating lots of small VkBuffers and can avoid calling the Vulkan API at all, when there are blocks with sufficient empty space.
 While Vulkan is more efficient than previous APIs, creating lots of objects for it, is still not good for overall performance.
 It will result